CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 ## Fix Common Problems

-When setting up Capacitor CLI, you might run into a few common hiccups.
+When setting up React Native CLI, you might run into a few common hiccups.
 Here's how to tackle them:

 ### Android Gradle Issues